-Horizon seen departing IJmuiden after the first visit of a ship from Crocieres de France from The Netherlands at the 16th of june 2014.
+Horizon seen departing IJmuiden after the first visit there as a ship from Crocieres de France to The Netherlands at the 16th of june 2014.

 On the 19th of november 1989, Chandris Cruises launched their first newbuilt for the new Celebrity Cruises brand, that was to operate the lucrative market from the eastcoast of the United States of America to the Bahamas.
 The local authoroties at the Bahamas awarded the contract for priority berthing to Chandris, when they started up this new brand, that was going to be very upmarket as the Bermuda authoroties required.
 Celebrity Cruises had been started up with one of the companies Fantasy Cruises ships, that was re-named Meridian for Celebrity Cruises, but this ship was an older vessel and was not really the luxury ship Chandris needed.

 The new ship measured 46.811 tons and had a lenght of 208 meters.
 She was 29,32 meters wide and had space aboard for 1798 passengers in 677 cabins, as well as for 642 crewmembers.
 The ship was driven by two propellers, powered by two nine-cylinder and two six-cylinder MAN-designed diesel engines and could sail at the speed of 22 knots during service.
 She was launched from the yards of Jos L. Meyer at Papenburg, Germany, where she had been built as yardnumber 619.
 In april 1992, the ship, that was named Horizon at the 11th of april 1990, was recieving a sistership that was slightly larger then herself and this ship was named Zenith.
 At the 30th of april 1990, Horizon was delivered to Celebrity Cruises and started her intended cruises.
 She also visited the Caribbean in between het Bermuda cruises.